Download This Sample

-- The Ancient Mayan lived in the Yucatán around 2600 B.C.
+- The Ancient Mayans lived in the Yucatán around 2600 B.C.
 Today, this area is southern Mexico, Guatemala, northern Belize and western Honduras.
-By 250 A.D., the Ancient Maya were at their peak of power.
+By 250 A.D., the Ancient Mayans were at their peak power.

-- The Ancient Maya developed the science of astronomy, calendar systems and hieroglyphic writing.
-They were also known for creating elaborate ceremonial architecture, such as pyramids, temples, palaces and observatories.
+- The Ancient Mayans developed the science of astronomy, calendar systems, and hieroglyphic writing.
+They were also known for creating elaborate ceremonial architecture, such as pyramids, temples, palaces, and observatories.
 These structures were all built without metal tools.